-About the History REST API Redirection
+About the Log History Service REST API Redirection

-In a multi-Identity Broker configuration where one server is providing the Authorization Log History Service, the other Identity Broker servers must implement the REST API that provides the information.
+In a multi-Identity Broker configuration where one server is providing the Authorization Log History Service, all Identity Broker servers must implement the REST API that provides the information.
 This is handled automatically by the REST API.
 If an Identity Broker is not providing local indexing, the REST API returns an error indicating that it does not provide this service.
 After the indexing Identity Broker polls the other servers for an authorization log file, the non-indexing servers retain the indexing Identity Broker's information and redirect the REST API to that Identity Broker for all other transactions.
 If there is more than one indexing Identity Broker, the non-indexing broker will redirect to any one of indexing Identity Brokers.
-The non-indexing Identity Broker caches the redirection target for five minutes and then updates the target during the next poll for a log file.